ultrabug/py3status/py3status/modules/README.md

 ### <a name="screenshot"></a>screenshot

-Take a screenshot and optionally upload it to your online server.
+Take screenshots and upload them to a given server.

 Display a 'SHOT' button in your i3bar allowing you to take a screenshot and directly send (if wanted) the file to your online server.